"*" indicates required fields

 If you are in a situation where the property is in your ex’s name, rest assured that you cannot be forced out.
 Everything you share with this person, regardless of when it was purchased or who bought it, will be split 50:50.
 Circumstances, where this might not be the case, can be due to complications with a divorce, such as one party drawing down on their pension or trying to hide funds.

 As you can see from the choices above, it is not simple when it comes to remaining in the family home following a separation or divorce.
 Seeking legal advice is the best plan of action and your solicitor will make sure you – and your children if you have them – come out of proceedings in the best possible standing.
+We often have clients querying, how much equity is my ex entitled to?
+Without legal help, there’s simply no straightforward answer.

 However, to help protect yourself against an ex trying to force a sale, you should seek a Notice of Home Right against the property.
 This will stop your ex selling a property without your say so whilst you are still legally married, regardless of who has ownership.